-Why are easy sketches so great for beginning artists?
-They bolster your foundational abilities, and they build your portfolio.
-It also feels nice to have a completed drawing to show off, even if you know it was relatively basic to complete.
-Easy sketches are the tip of the iceberg when it comes to art, and they are essential for building more sketching skills.
+Easy sketches a necessity for beginning artists because they bolster your foundational abilities and help build your portfolio.
+It also can feel nice to have a finished drawing to show off, even if you know it was relatively straightforward to complete.
+Easy sketches are the tip of the iceberg when it comes to art, but they are essential for building more sketching skills.

-For some artists, the easiest sketches are fruit and vegetables.
-For others, flowers and animals are deemed easiest.
-Picking the right easy sketch to start out with is ultimately up to personal preference.
+For some artists, the easiest sketches are fruits and vegetables.
+Others find flowers and animals fairly straightforward.
+Picking the right sketch to start out with ultimately comes down to personal preference.

-Three-dimensional basic shapes are easy sketches to draw.
-Cones, pyramids, cubes all teach about shape, shadow, and space.
+In addition, three-dimensional basic shapes are typically easy for beginners to draw.
+Cones, pyramids, and cubes all teach artists about shape, shadow, and space.

-When picking subjects to sketch, easy sketches of animals are a favorite of many beginners.
-Snails make good studies when it comes to shape.
-Snakes and other reptiles are great for working on texture.
+When picking subjects to sketch, plants and animals are a favorite of many beginners.
+For example, snails make good studies when it comes to shape.
+Plus, certain reptiles and even tree bark are great for working on texture.

-Keep drawing your easy subjects until you can draw them flawlessly without a reference material.
-Once you can do that, then it’s time to move on to more complicated subjects.
+Keep with your easy subjects until you can draw them flawlessly without the reference material.
+Once you can do that, then it’s time to move on to more complicated subjects to sketch.